2008 Texas House of Representatives election: Notable races

 2008 Texas' 85th state house district results by county:

 District 85: District 85, located in West Texas near Lubbock, had been held by Democrat Pete Laney for decades, but his retirement in 2006 left the seat highly vulnerable for a Republican pickup as the area had swung rapidly towards the Republicans since the 1990s.
 In fact, no Democrat had won any of the counties contained within the district in a presidential election since 1996.
 Despite this swing, Democrat Joe Heflin managed to win the open seat with 49.01% of the vote in 2006.
-The seat was again vulnerable in 2008, but Heflin managed to win re-election with 53.38%, severely outperforming Democratic presidential candidate Barack Obama, who only won 27.33% of the district's vote in the concurrent presidential election.
+The seat was again vulnerable in 2008, but Heflin managed to win re-election with 53.38%, strongly outperforming Democratic presidential candidate Barack Obama, who only won 27.33% of the district's vote in the concurrent presidential election.
 Heflin performed best in Crosby County, his home county.